Swarm-Technologies/Getting-Started/README.md

     return hex(cs)
 ```
-***Q:*** There are some differences with the POWERON message between the demo tile, and the tile in our card.
+***Q:*** There are some differences with the POWERON message between the demo Swarm Modem, and the Swarm Modem in our card.
 ```
 $TILE BOOT,POWERON,LPWR=n,WWDG=n,IWDG=n,SFT=Y,BOR=n,PIN=Y,OBL=n,FW=n*4e